bartosz-makowski/Quizzero/README.md

 ## Features :abacus:
 **Features that have been developed:**
 * Visible feedback when hover over buttons
-* Sound feedback when incorrect answer is pressed
 * Total score counter
 * Best score counter

 **Features to be implemented in the future**
+* Sound feedback when buttons are pressed
+* option to choose question category

 ## Technologies Used :computer: